IIIF/api/source/extension/georef/index.md

 ### 3.4 Georeferencing Annotation `body`

 The `body` of a Georeferencing Annotation contains geospatial information to apply to the resource noted in the `target` property.
 For the purposes of this extension the `body` contains the GCPs.
 The value for `body` _MUST_ be a GeoJSON Feature Collection.
-The Feature Collection _MUST_ only contain Features with [Point](https://www.rfc-editor.org/rfc/rfc7946#section-3.1.2) geometries, and _SHOULD_ contain at least three Point Features as prescribed by Section 2.2.
+The Feature Collection _MUST_ only contain Features with [Point](https://www.rfc-editor.org/rfc/rfc7946#section-3.1.2) geometries, `[@BERT] is it _SHOULD_ or _MUST_` contain at least three Point Features as prescribed by Section 2.2.

 ### 3.5 The `resourceCoords` Property